-- 3. Avoid sitting for extended periods.
-If you must, be sure to sit up straight and in a firm chair.
-Keep both feet on the floor and don't cross your legs.
-Also be sure to get up and stretch regularly, but never arch you back. - 4.
-Sleep on a firm mattress.
-Placing a sheet of plywood under the mattress can help. - 5.
-Sleep on your side with your knees bent and separated by a pillow, or on your back with pillows under your knees and a pillow supporting your neck.
+- Also, stand straight, but keep your knees bent slightly. - Avoid sitting for extended periods. - If you must, be sure to sit up straight and in a firm chair. - Keep both feet on the floor and don't cross your legs. - Also be sure to get up and stretch regularly, but never arch your back. - Sleep on a firm mattress. - $\circ~$ Placing a sheet of plywood under the mattress can help. - Sleep on your side with your knees bent and separated by a pillow, or on your back with pillows under your knees and a pillow supporting your neck.

-Take Care of Your Back:
+Take care of your back:

 Your general physical condition can have a lot to do with the health of your back.
-For example, your back is supported by muscles in your stomach and in your back.
+For example, muscles in your stomach and in your back support your back.
 If these muscles are weak, you run a greater risk of injury.
 Consider getting yourself involved in a regular exercise routine.